svennam92/microprofile-hol/README.md

 # Next Steps and More Resources

+At this point, you can skip back to the optional step to [build and deploy](README-buildAndDeploy.md) your Java microservices from your local machine.

 To learn more about the microservices that we deployed and how they utilize the Java Microprofile technology, see the [GitHub project](https://github.com/eclipse/microprofile-conference).
 There are extensive instructions on how to actually develop these microservices.

 On the IBM Developer Works website, see the [full journey](https://developer.ibm.com/code/journey/deploy-microprofile-java-microservices-on-kubernetes/) that explains the steps we followed, architecture diagrams, blogs, utilized technologies and more.

 Get started with running a Kubernetes cluster on your local machine for development with [Minikube](https://kubernetes.io/docs/getting-started-guides/minikube/).
 Manage your Kubernetes cluster on [IBM Cloud](https://console.bluemix.net/containers-kubernetes/home/clusters).